Lotusflow3r

 Lotusflow3r is a triple album set by American recording artist Prince and protégée Bria Valente.
-It contains the thirty-third and thirty-fourth studio albums by Prince, Lotusflow3r (stylized as LOtUSFLOW3R) and MPLSound (stylized as MPLSoUND), as well as Elixer, the debut studio album by Bria Valente.
+It contains the thirty-third and thirty-fourth studio albums by Prince, Lotusflow3r (stylized as LOtUSFLOW3R) and MPLSound (stylized as MPLSoUND, pronounced Minneapolis Sound), as well as Elixer, the debut studio album by Bria Valente.
 It was released on March 24, 2009, by NPG Records.
 The three albums were sold exclusively in the United States at Target as a 3-disc set, and in Europe from more online music stores.

 The album debuted at No. 2 on the US Billboard 200 chart, selling 168,000 copies in its first week.
 Along with the set's other albums, Lotusflow3r received generally mixed to positive reviews from music critics.

 Production

 The album was recorded and mixed by Richard Furch.